08-18-2010 07:37 PM - last edited on 10-19-2013 06:49 AM by LIGHTNIN

 Three FICO Scores?

 These are the three major credit bureaus (aka credit reporting agencies): Equifax (EQ), Experian (EX), and TransUnion (TU).
-In the past, consumers were able to purchase all three of their FICO scores at this site; however, since February 2009, consumers no longer have the option to purchase their EX FICO score at this site.
+In the past, consumers were able to purchase all three of their FICO scores at this site; however, from February 2009- June2013 consumers no longer had the option to purchase their EX FICO score at this site.
+But as of June 2013, EX FICO score is now available again.
+All three FICO scores are now available at this site.
 For more information on this, please click on the links below.

-To get started, you’ll need to find out what your EQ and TU FICO scores are to properly grasp your overall credit picture.
-If you are able to access your EX FICO score, that's even better.
+To get started, you’ll need to find out what your FICO scores are to properly grasp your overall credit picture.

 myFICO is the consumer division of FICO.
 Since its introduction 20 years ago, the FICO® Score has become a global standard for measuring credit risk in the banking, mortgage, credit card, auto and retail industries.
 90 of the top 100 largest U.S. financial institutions use the FICO Score to make consumer credit decisions.>> About myFICO